Section 3

 Continue toward Muruzábal, where the path splits.
 You can go straight to Obanos, about 2 km ahead, or take the detour left to the chapel of Santa María de Eunate.
 I’d say 100%, go to Eunate.

 Take your time.
 You might have it all to yourself.
 It’s one of my favourite places on the Camino.
 The walk back to rejoin the main trail is just as good.
-Late afternoon light, maybe just you and the butterflies.
+Late afternoon light, probably just you and the butterflies.

 Obanos